opendatahub-io/model-registry-operator/README.md

 To use the Istio model registry samples the following configuration data is needed in the [istio.env](config/samples/istio/components/istio.env) file:

-* AUTH_PROVIDER - name of the authorino external auth provider configured in the Istio control plane (defaults to `opendatahub-auth-provider` for Open Data Hub data science cluster with OpenShift Servicemesh enabled).
+* AUTH_PROVIDER - name of the authorino external auth provider configured in the Istio control plane (defaults to `opendatahub-auth-provider` for Open Data Hub data science cluster with OpenShift Service Mesh enabled).
 * DOMAIN - hostname domain suffix for gateway endpoints.
 This depends upon your cluster's external load balancer config.
 In OpenShift clusters, it can be obtained with the command:
 ```shell